scc416/battleship/README.md

 ## Getting Started

-In the project directory, you can run:

-### `npm start`
+1. Clone this project to your computer
+2. `cd` to the folder where this project is cloned
+3. Install all dependencies with `npm install` command
+4. Run the Socket.IO server with `npm run start-server` command

-Runs the app in the development mode.<br />
+5. Run the app in the development mode with `npm start` command
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+6. Open the broswer and visit: http://localhost:3000

-The page will reload if you make edits.<br />
+The page will reload if you make edits.
 You will also see any lint errors in the console.

-### `npm run start-server`

-Starts the Socket.IO server.

-### `yarn test`

-Launches the test runner in the interactive watch mode.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm build`

-Builds the app for production to the `build` folder.<br />
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
-Your app is ready to be deployed!

 ## File Structure